gugucode/hardware-firewall-dedicated/editing-rules.md

     The fields are:

-    **Order:** The rule's order number.
-Rules can be moved up or down the list with the provided arrows and are enforced from top to bottom.

     **Action:** 'permit' or 'deny' traffic matching this rule

     **Source:** Can be either 'any' or a specific ip address or the network address for a specific subnet.